bill-mca/CYBN8001-Build-Skills/task-1/Assignment1.md

 My algorithm for the snowflake employed functional recursion.
 Because of my training as a biologist I am intrigued by functional recursion where functions reproduce themselves with slight modifications.
 In the case of this snowflake image there were 6 generations of recursive algorithms.
 The recursive function spawned 4095 child processes.
 Each of the child processes generated was specialised to draw a small pat of the whole artwork.

 ### Code
-The code for my tic-tac-toe game is attatched to this submission and [available on GitHub](https://github.com/bill-mca/CYBN8001-Build-Skills/blob/main/task-1/tic-tac-toe.py).
+The code to generate my artwork is attatched to this submission and [available on GitHub](https://github.com/bill-mca/CYBN8001-Build-Skills/blob/main/task-1/koch-snowflake-axi.py).

 ### Process